Matryoshka Policy Gradient for Entropy-Regularized RL: Convergence and Global Optimality: Assumptions

-We now list the assumptions and briefly mention their roles in this work: \begin{itemize} \item The initial state distribution is uniform on $\mathcal{S}$: it is not restrictive, as its role is to ensure that the optimal policies for all horizons visit (Lebesgue almost all) the whole state space, thus avoiding considerations about reachable states. \item Continuous compact $\mathcal{S}$: this allows to safely apply Mercer's Theorem.
-Extensions to non-compact spaces should be possible by applying other versions of Mercer's Theorem, see e.g. the introduction of \cite{Vito13}. \item Finite $\mathcal{A}$: simplifies the presentation.
-Extensions to continuous action spaces should be possible similarly as for the previous item. \item Continuous reward and transition functions: imply measurability of the variables generated by the MDP and avoid pathological cases. \item The MDP is irreducible: avoid technicalities. \item The MDP preserves absolute continuity: avoid technicalities, some statements and proofs have to be adapted if that is not the case. \item Rewards are bounded: ensures that value functions are well defined. \item The temperature $\tau$ is the same for all steps: it is unnecessary, as one could regularize the objectives according to the number of remaining steps.
-That is, $\pi^{(i)}$ could be regularized with $\tau_i$ for all $i=1,\ldots,n$ with $\tau_i\neq\tau_j$ if $i\neq j$, and the theory would still be valid. \end{itemize}
+We now list the assumptions and briefly mention their roles in this work: \begin{itemize} \item In Proposition \ref{prop: extending horizon converges to standard optimal policy}, $\nu$ has full support in $\mathcal{S}$ and the MDP is ergodic: it is not restrictive, as its role is to ensure that the optimal policies for all horizons visit Lebesgue almost all states, thus avoiding considerations about reachable states.
+Ergodicity ensures the existence of a stationary state distribution.
+In particular, the optimal policy $\pi_*$ does not depend on $\nu$. \item Continuous closed $\mathcal{A},\mathcal{S}$: to apply Mercer's Theorem. \item Continuous and bounded kernels $\Theta^{(i)}$: to apply Mercer's Theorem. \item Measurable selection assumption and measurability of $p$ and $r$: ensures the measurability of the variables generated by the MDP, Lebesgue integrability and avoid pathological cases. \item For all Borel set $B\subset\mathcal{S}$, the map $(s,a)\mapsto p(s,a,B)$ is continuous: is used in the proof of Lemma \ref{lem:converging_subsequence_of_policies} to guarantee convergence of a subsequence of the state distributions and policies. \item Rewards are bounded: ensures that value functions are well defined.
+It is also used to prove the convergence of the objective and of the parameters to finite values. \item For all $s\in\mathcal{S}$ and all $\theta^{(i)}\in\RR^{P_i}$, the map $a\mapsto h_{\theta}^{(i)}(a,s)$ is constant if and only if $||\theta^{(i)}||=0$: this guarantees that $\pi_\theta=\overline{\pi}$ if and only if $||\theta||=0$ and avoid pathological cases, such as divergence of parameters. \end{itemize}